chtipepere/jigoshopAtosPlugin/readme.txt

 * Initial version

 == Upgrade Notice ==

+= 1.2 =
+Use shortcode for autoresponse page

 = 1.1 =
 You can now manage the shop name displayed on payment page.